 In the Oura App

 1.)
-Tap the menu icon (☰) in the upper left-hand corner of the Home tab ().
+Go to the menu in the upper left-hand corner of the Home tab.

 3.)
 Enable the following parameters: